 A stay abroad requires good planning and a number of practical preparations, especially if you are staying abroad for a longer period and will be accompanied by your family.
 Here, we provide you with a checklist, UiO-specific information and links to websites with further information.

-- Are there administrative questions that you must discuss or clarify with UiO?
-Contact your immediate superior.
+- Are there any other administrative questions that you must discuss or clarify with UiO?
+Contact your manager.

 - Register new address, possibly temporary work place abroad with pertaining period of validity, in the HR portal under Personal Profile, see guide.

 - If you wish to have payments from UiO transferred to a foreign bank account, e.g. your salary during a research stay abroad, you must complete the form for bank information (pdf) and send it to the Group for salary payment at the Payroll Office.
 When returning to Norway, remember to inform the Group for salary payment at the Payroll Office about changes from a Foreign to a Norwegian bank account.
 Such changes must be recorded manually to insure that the IBAN, BIC and currency codes are removed correctly.